mxcube/mxcubecore/diffractometer.md

 We also introduce a convention about the direction of the alignment and centring motors:

 - z axis is in the direction of gravity.
-Positive direction is downwards.
+Positive direction is upwards.
 - y axis is perpendicular to the z axis and to the nominal beam direction.
   Positive direction is so that x,y,z would form a right-handed coordinate system.
 - x axis is orthogonal to the y and z axes (and approximately parallel to the beam).